hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ## Alternatives

-The users can add RAID and BIOS configuration by modifying worker nodes' **BMH** called `~/clusterconfigs/openshift/99_openshift-cluster-api_hosts- *.yaml` generated after executing `openshift-baremetal-install --dir ~/clusterconfigs create manifest`, so that the configuration of RAID and BIOS for worker nodes can be done in the IPI deployments.
+The users can add RAID and BIOS configuration by modifying worker nodes' **BMH** called **~/clusterconfigs/openshift/99_openshift-cluster-api_hosts- *.yaml** generated after executing `openshift-baremetal-install --dir ~/clusterconfigs create manifest`, so that the configuration of RAID and BIOS for worker nodes can be done during the IPI deployments.

 Using this approach needn't the modification of source code, but this approach is limited to worker nodes.